unifiedstreaming/live-demo-cmaf/README.md

 # Unified Streaming Live Origin Demo
+# DASH-IF Live Media Ingest Protocal - Interface 1 (CMAF)

-This demonstration shows a [Unified Streaming](http://www.unified-streaming.com/products/unified-origin) Origin setup with a Live publishing point and uses [FFmpeg](https://ffmpeg.org/) as an encoder to push an input stream.
+This demonstration shows a [Unified Streaming](http://www.unified-streaming.com/products/unified-origin) Origin setup with a Live publishing point and [FFmpeg](https://ffmpeg.org/) as an encoder to push CMAF a live ingest stream.

 The demo consists of two Docker containers which are deployed using Docker Compose.

 ## Setup